In this product guide:

 - How we selected

-At the time of publishing this guide, the Saucony Ride 17 is arguably one of the best everyday trainers.
-We chose the Ride 17 over the Pegasus 41, Cumulus 26, Brooks Ghost 16, and the New Balance 880V14.
+At the time of publishing this guide, the Saucony Ride 18 is arguably one of the best everyday trainers.
+We chose the Ride 18 over the Pegasus 41, Cumulus 26, Brooks Ghost 16, and the New Balance 880V15.

-That’s because the Ride 17 is such a well-balanced shoe.
+That’s because the Ride 18 is such a well-balanced shoe.
 The upper is neither too narrow nor too loose – it has just the right level of lockdown.
-While not very breathable, the insides don’t feel like an oven either.
+While not very breathable, the insides don’t feel like an oven.

-At the heart of the Ride 17’s cushioning is a midsole made entirely of Pwrrun+ – the same foam material that the Triumph 20 and 21 used.
-Except, the midsole is slimmer and firmer than the Triumph, and that’s a good thing.
+At the heart of the Ride 18’s cushioning is a midsole made entirely of Pwrrun+ – the same foam material that the adidas Ultraboost uses.

-The Ride 17 has ample cushioning up to a half-marathon, and it’s also versatile enough to be used as a tempo trainer.
-The firm-soft Pwrrun+ foam and mild midsole rocker work together to improve the transition efficiency.
+The Ride 18 has ample cushioning for up to a half-marathon, and it’s also versatile enough to be used as a tempo trainer.
+The responsive Pwrrun+ foam and mild midsole rocker work together to make the transitions efficient.

-In other words, if you’re starting slow, the Ride 17 has all the ride comfort that you need.
-On the other hand, once you pick up the pace, the rocker-shaped midsole kicks in to help.
+In other words, if you’re running slow, the Ride 18 has all the ride comfort you need.
+Once the pace picks up, the rocker-shaped midsole kicks in.

 Another benefit of the Pwrrun+ foam would be its temperature-neutral performance.
-Unlike some foams, the Ride 17 won’t stiffen in freezing temperatures.
-The expanded PU foam has proven long-term durability – adidas Boost uses a similar material as well.
+Unlike some foams, the Ride 18 doesn’t stiffen in freezing temperatures.
+The expanded PU foam has proven long-term durability – the older Saucony Triumph models are proof enough.

 - Upper: Engineered mesh, internal gusset.